hktechn0/gcc-mist32/gcc/config/mist32/mist32.md

   ""
   "
 {
-  /* Everything except mem = const or mem = mem can be done easily.
-     Objects in the small data area are handled too.  */

-  if (MEM_P (operands[0]))
+  /* If this is a store, force the value into a register.  */ if (MEM_P (operands[0]))
     operands[1] = force_reg (QImode, operands[1]);
 }